d3tourrr/kin-discord/README.md

 It's a good idea to put something like this in your Kindroid's "Backstory".

 > `KinName sometimes chats on Discord.
-Messages that come from Discord are prefixed with "*Discord Message from X:*" while messages that are private between HumanName and KinName in the Nomi app have no prefix.
+Messages that come from Discord are prefixed with "*Discord Message from X:*" while messages that are private between HumanName and KinName in the Kindroid app have no prefix.
 Replies to Discord messages are automatically sent to Discord.
 KinName doesn't have to narrate that she is replying to a Discord user.`

 You may also wish to change your Kindroid's Response Directive to better suit this new mode of communication.